In this Guide

 Consider your budget:

-While both Shark and Dyson make vacuums that fit a wide price range, Dyson vacuums do have a higher baseline price point.
+While both Shark and Dyson fit a wide price range, Dyson does have a higher baseline price point.

-Canister and upright models generally aren’t available below $300, while Shark makes vacuums that start under $100 for stick models, and peak around $300 or so for full-size vacuums.
+Canister and upright models generally aren’t available below $300, while Shark makes models that start under $100 for stick models, and peak around $300 or so for full-size models.

 If you’re looking to spend less than $300, you’ll probably want a Shark.